nickbolovinos/ugworks/README.md

-# Getting Started with Create React App
+# Getting Started with UG Works Site App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Create a .env file in your root directory and add the MySQL server credentials.
+I built this app with a

+DB_HOST='localhost'
+DB_USER='MYSQL_USERNAME'
+DB_PASSWORD='MYSQL_PASSWORD'
+DB_NAME='MYSQL_DB_NAME'

 ## Available Scripts